entity1991/able/README.md

 # Able

-This gem helps you to start develop new app simple.
-See usage instructions
+This gem contains pieces of code I copy-past from one project to another one.

 ## Installation